DrGlaucous/doukutsu-rs-nm/Documentation.md

 (to try this out ingame, name it something like `background_name.json` and place it in the `/data/bkg` directory), then load it in with `<BKGbackground_name$`

 ## Layers

 Layers mode adds the ability to draw four distinct maps' worth of tiles directly on top of each other, simplifying tileest bitmaps and allowing for some interesting layouts.
 It also extends the builtin tileset limit so the tilesets themselves can be much larger.

-Please see [this page](https://wiki.doukutsu.club/layers-mode) for a more in-depth explaination on how the layer mod works.
+Please see [this page](https://wiki.doukutsu.club/layers-mode) for a more in-depth explanation on how the layer mod works.

 In addition to support for layers, the following commands have been added to interface with them:

 - `<CMLwwww:xxxx:yyyy:zzzz` - Sets the tile at (xxxx,yyyy) to type zzzz, on layer wwww [0/back, 1/mid, 2/fore, 3/far fore]
 - `<SMLwwww:xxxx:yyyy` - Subtracts 1 from tile type at (xxxx,yyyy) on layer wwww [0/back, 1/mid, 2/fore, 3/far fore]